influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/plugins/inputs.md

 ### [PF (pf)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/pf/README.md) -- NEW in v1.5

-The PF plugin gathers information from the FreeBSD/OpenBSD pf firewall.
+The PF input plugin gathers information from the FreeBSD/OpenBSD pf firewall.
 Currently it can retrive information about the state table: the number of current entries in the table, and counters for the number of searches, inserts, and removals to the table.
 The pf plugin retrieves this information by invoking the `pfstat` command.